LoyolaChicagoBooks/introcs-csharp/source/data/io.rst

     Enter another integer: 9
     They add up to 239

-C# has a type for everything and ``Console.ReadLine()`` gives you a string.
+C# has a type for everything, and ``Console.ReadLine()`` gives you a string.
 Adding strings with ``+`` is not the same as adding numbers!